An introduction to South American wines

 If you want to know more, here is a very in-depth article about Chile’s wine regions.

-Only the most seasoned wine experts will be familiar with wines from Brazil (which produces surprisingly good sparkling wines and fruity whites) and Uruguay which is famous through the continent (but not internationally) for its tannats.
+Only the most seasoned wine experts will be familiar with wines from Brazil (which produces surprisingly good sparkling wines and fruity whites) and Uruguay, which is famous throughout the continent (though not internationally) for its tannats.
 Argentina and Chile might produce the most famous South American wines, but they are not alone, and – with over 1000 wineries – Brazil might well be the next big thing in winemaking